Corona UPDATE: Information about the Coronavirus

 Emergency funds for students due to corona crisis will be offered by the "Studentenwerke" (students services) in Germany (financed by the German Federal Ministry of Education and Research).

 The German Federal Ministry of Education and Research announced (press release in German) as well that the KfW study loan will open interest-free for international students from July 2020 until March 2021 up to 650€ per month!
 International students can apply online as of June 1st 2020.

 If you are a scholarship holder, please contact your funding institution directly and ask what the possibilities are for you to return to your home country or to continue your scholarship.
-Unfortunately, many scholarships, scheduled to start this summer semester, have not started.
+DAAD-scholarship holders can start their scholarship for the winter semester, even if they are only able to start their classes online from home.
 Here you can find all information about scholarships of the DAAD.